turbolinks/turbolinks-android/README.md

 # Turbolinks Android

-Turbolinks Android is a native adapter for any [Turbolinks 5](https://github.com/turbolinks/turbolinks#readme) enabled site.
+Turbolinks Android is a native adapter for any [Turbolinks 5](https://github.com/turbolinks/turbolinks#readme) enabled web application.
 It's built entirely using standard Android tools and conventions.

 This library has been in use and tested in the wild since November 2015 in the all-new [Basecamp 3 for Android](https://play.google.com/store/apps/details?id=com.basecamp.bc3).